TheDevPiyush/5ire-aa-connect/README.md

 👉 Learn more about the [Particle AA SDK](https://developers.particle.network/docs/aa-web-quickstart).

-## What is Cyber L2
+## What is 5ire

-[Cyber L2](https://docs.cyber.co/) is the first Ethereum Layer 2 designed for social applications and optimized for mass adoption, offering native account abstraction, seedless wallets, and a decentralized social graph protocol.
-With features like high scalability, decentralized storage, and Ethereum staking rewards, Cyber L2 provides an efficient gateway for web3 users and developers.
+[5ire](https://www.5ire.org/home) is a layer-1 blockchain focused on sustainability, offering EVM compatibility and a for-benefit ecosystem built around the UN Sustainable Development Goals.

 ***